Velesio/velesio-aiserver/docs/architecture.md

 **Deployment Flexibility**: The monitoring stack can be deployed independently from the main application, making it suitable for:
 - Multi-environment monitoring (dev, staging, production)
 - Cross-datacenter observability
-- Centralized monitoring of distributed velesio deployments
+- Centralized monitoring of distributed Velesio deployments

 For detailed setup and deployment options, see the [Monitoring Stack Component]({{ '/components/monitoring-stack' | relative_url }}).